-The fast kicker magnet with a risetime of 5 $\mu$ s would turn on during the brief beamoff interval and would remain on for 1 ms, directing beam to the UCN source.
+The fast kicker magnet, with a rise time of 5 $\mu$ s, would turn on during the brief beam-off interval and would remain on for 1 ms, directing beam to the UCN source.
 The kicker magnet would then turn off in the next beam-off interval.
 By adjusting the duty cycle, one can vary the split between UCN and downstream users.
 The lower two panels of Fig. 2 illustrate a 2:1 split, for example simultaneous 80 $\mu$ A delivery to downstream users and 40 $\mu$ A to UCN.
 This scheme makes no change to the BL1A optics and does not affect the instantaneous beam current to other users.
 The UCN source would typically take beam at 40 $\mu$ A for 1 minute, then receive no beam for a further 4 minutes, during which time the UCN experiments would take data.

-Expert TRIUMF engineers who design kicker magnets have stated that the technical requirements for our kicker magnet (rise and fall times on the order of a few $\mu$ s and a flat-top of 1 ms or more) are achievable [3].
-They have therefore already begun the design process for this magnet.
-The 1 in 3 duty cycle requires a large average current in the kicker and a fast power supply.
+An expert TRIUMF engineer, who designs kicker magnets, has stated that the technical requirements for our kicker magnet (rise and fall times on the order of a few $\mu$ s and a flat-top of 1 ms or more) are achievable [3].
+TRIUMF engineers have therefore already begun the design process for this magnet and for the fast, high-current power supply that will be required.